Todd Wash

 Todd Wash (born July 19, 1968) is an American football coach who is the defensive line coach for the Carolina Panthers of the National Football League (NFL).
 Before that, he was a defensive coach for the Detroit Lions, Jacksonville Jaguars, Seattle Seahawks and Tampa Bay Buccaneers and has served as a head coach at Fort Lewis College.

+Coaching career

+Carolina Panthers

+On February 19, 2023, the Carolina Panthers hired Wash as their defensive line coach.